lea-8/Vismark/README.md

 />
 ```

-The variables will allow you to parameterise the chart by defining a title, x and y variables and the path to the dataset used.
+The variables will allow you to parameterise the chart by defining a title, x and y variables and the path to the dataset used. **All data must be in [Comma-Separated Values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) format.**

 #### Example data
 Sample data can be found [here](https://github.com/lea-8/Vismark/tree/main/src/lib/assets/sampleData) if you want to follow along with the examples here.